JMRMEDEV/frontend-course/lesson-1/README.md

 `<img />`

 This item is pretty self-explanatory.
-It does render an **image** with a given image soruce (online or offline).
+It does render an **image** with a given image source (online or offline).

 **Note**: this is one of the **HTML** items that is **self-closing**.
 This means, we don't have an opening `<>` and a `</>` closing tag, but it **opens** and **closes** in the same tag, like this: `< />`.